collective/pas.plugins.headers/README.rst

     When empty, it has no effect.
     When set, the Challenge plugin redirects unauthorized users to this url.
     If ``deny_unauthorized`` is true, this option is ignored.
-    Note: redirecting works fine in tests, but not in a real browser...
-(TODO).

 ``memberdata_to_header``:
     Mapping from memberdata property to request header, one per row.